srk-v/Student-Marks-Data-Analysis-System/README.md

-📊 Student Marks Data Analysis System (Python – No Libraries) 📌 Project Overview
+📊 Student Marks Data Analysis System (Python – No Libraries)

+📌 Project Overview

-This project is a menu-driven Student Marks Data Analysis System built using pure Python without any external libraries (no pandas, numpy, etc.).
+his project is a menu-driven Student Marks Data Analysis System built using pure Python without any external libraries (no pandas, numpy, etc.).
 It performs statistical analysis on student marks stored in a CSV file.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------
 🎯 Objectives